 Brown, Robyn, Michelle Maroto, and David Pettinicchio, eds.
 Oxford Handbook of the Sociology of Disability.
 Under contract with Oxford University Press.
-Expected publication date, Summer 2021.
+Expected publication date, Spring 2023.

 Pettinicchio, David and Michelle Maroto.
 “Working in the Shadows of Society: Disability Subminimum Wages and the Reproduction of Inequality.”
 Manuscript Under Review